dapr/docs/daprdocs/content/en/operations/troubleshooting/common_issues.md

 In order for mDNS to function properly, ensure `Micorosft Content Filter` is inactive.

-- Open `System Preferences` and select `Network`
+- Open a terminal shell.
-- Locate `Microsoft Content Filter`
+- Type `mdatp system-extension network-filter disable` and hit enter.
-- Click the `...` or or the cogs dropdown depending on your OSX version
+- Enter your account password.

-- Select `Make Service Inactive`
+Microsoft Content Filter is disbaled when the output is "Success".

 > Some organizations will re-enable the filter from time to time.
 If you repeatedly encounter app-id values missing, first check to see if the filter has been re-enabled before doing more extensive troubleshooting.